ryancmlee/TwitterData/readme.txt

 rawData.json -- raw data of tweets that have geolocation (one entry per handleID)

-users.dat 	 -- serialized object of type java.util.HashMap<String, Integer> Where String is (handleID) or (handleID" + _Geo")[depending if the tweet has geo data]  and Interger it hit count
+users.dat 	 -- serialized object of type java.util.HashMap<String, Integer> Where String is (handleID) or (handleID + "_Geo")[depending if the tweet has geo data]  and Interger is hit count
-				note its also gziped.
+				note its also gziped for compression.